 We used to have it on the Credo homepage:

 When the form is submitted by your potential customer, you receive an email like this.
 They also receive their score, and you can put a custom call to action within that email and the confirmation on your site to drive them into a conversion:

 In the year it was live, we drove over 400 email addresses (they call them “leads”) through this form!

 Plans and Pricing

 Here are Semrush’s plans and pricing (as of February 2022):

 If you work in SEO or have been studying SEO for your business, then you’ve likely heard of Moz.
 Moz Pro (at the time, SEOmoz Pro) launched in 2010 when SEOmoz pivoted from a service-based consulting business to a software business.
 They had tools that they built internally and decided to release, and when SEOs found them extremely useful Moz began to pivot.

 They’ve been through a number of iterations and smaller pivots, expanding further into content tools and other channels, but ultimately returned to SEO around 2016 to focus on the SEO industry.

-I have used Moz since 2010, just a couple of years after I first started learning about SEO.
+I have used Moz since 2010, just a year or so after I first started learning about SEO.